patrikvalentiny/dbd-Compulsory1/README.md

+# Change based approach
+Utilizing SQL scripts with Flyway for migrations

-# E5.
+## E5.
 Rename Grade attribute to FinalGrade in Enrollment
 Rename the Grade attribute to FinalGrade in the Enrollment relation.

 Argue why you have chosen destructive vs non-destructive approach to your schema changes.